Riga Shipyard

 According to press, in 2013 suffered €1.6 mln losses in 2013 and €1.5 mln in 2014, almost going bankrupt in 2014.
 In 2020 Latvia's Financial and Capital Markets Commission (FKTK) fined the shipyard for violation of the Financial Instruments Market Law.
 According to the FKTK, the shipyard didn't provide audited financial statements for 2018 and interim financial statements for the first nine months of 2019.
 The shipyard was ordered to immediately provide all the necessary documents.

+Among the vessels built by the Riga Shipyard are five Skrunda-class patrol boats for the Latvian Naval Forces (in cooperation with the German Abeking & Rasmussen shipyard).
+The contract was signed in 2007 and the last boat entered service in March 2014.

+The football club FK Jūrnieks was originally founded as the shipyard's official team.